 Alice Hakvaag is a queer theatre artist currently based in Philadelphia, PA.
 They received a BA in Theatre, Concentration in Acting, and a minor in Gender, Sexuality, and Women's Studies from Temple University.
 She was a recipient of the Kunal Nayyar Scholarship Award (2018), a nominee for the Susan Blackburn Prize, and is a proud member of the Ring of Keys Collective.
 She has worked internationally as a director, actor, playwright, stage manager, and sound designer.
-Most recently, she has worked with Elephant Room Productions, Mad Cow Theatre, Richmond Triangle Players, Theatre Exile, Indecorous Theatre Company, Paradise Factory, and Tokyo International Players, and Aporia Artists Collective, of which they are a founding member.
+Most recently, she has worked with Elephant Room Productions, Mad Cow Theatre, Richmond Triangle Players, Theatre Exile, Indecorous Theatre Company, Paradise Factory, and the Tokyo International Players, and Aporia Artists Collective, of which they are a founding member.
 When they aren't immersed in theater, she's probably playing Dungeons and Dragons.